 A380 vice president for engineering Robert Lafontan said, “If you have a narrow-body mated to the top of a wide-body, then it is too restrictive – there is no room for growth and the evacuation rules make it uneconomical”

 The fourth concept was proposed by DASA, called the A2000 that was bigger than the Airbus today.
 It would sit 615 passengers on three decks, with first class passengers having cabins on the bottom level.
-A true triple-deck aircraft which you can check out here in this video.
+A true triple-deck aircraft.

 The last design was called the Ovoid, and it put together the circular and the cloverleaf, and the key learning of the A2000 from DASA.
 Ideally, it was the perfect combination of all the designs sans the double-bubble and would represent the aircraft cross-section, going forward.